Faced with US, EU sanctions, Erdogan calls for dialogue

 Last year, the EU set up a system for imposing travel bans and asset freezes on people, companies or organizations linked to contested drilling activities.
 Two Turkish Petroleum Corporation officials are already on the list, and the leaders say those sanctions should be broadened.

-Sylvie Corbet in Paris contributed.
+Sylvie Corbet in Paris and Elena Becatoros in Athens contributed.